filecoin-project/specs/faults.md

 - **Reporting:** The miner can specify some sectors that they failed to prove during the proving period.
   - *Note*: These faults are output by the `ProveStorage` routine, and are posted on-chain when posting the proof.
 This occurs when the miner (for example) has a disk failure, or other local data corruption.
 - **Check:** The chain checks that the proof verifies with the missing sectors.
-- **Penalization:** The miner is penalized for storage collateral and power proportional to the number of missing sectors.
+- **Penalization:** The miner is penalized pledge collateral, storage collateral and power proportional to the number of missing sectors.
 The sectors are also removed from the miners proving set.
-  - TODO: should the storage collateral lost here be proportional to the remaining time?
 - **Recovery**:
-  - Faulty sectors have to resubmitted
+  - The faulted sectors must be re-submitted as if there were new sectors.
 - *Note*: In the case where a miner is temporarily unable to prove some of their data, they can simply wait for the temporary unavailability to recover, and then continue proving, submitting the proofs a bit late if necessary (paying appropriate fees, as described above).

 #### Breach of contract dispute

 - **Condition:** A client who has stored data with a miner, and the miner removes the sector containing that data before the end of the agreed upon time period.
+This removal can happen through a reported storage fault, or through the miner simply marking the sector as 'done' in their PoSt submission.
 - **Reporting:** The client invokes `ArbitrateDeal` on the offending miner actor with a signed deal from that miner for the storage in question.
 Note: the reporting must happen within one proving period of the miner removing the storage erroneously.
 - **Check:** The chain checks that the deal was correctly signed by the miner in question, that the deal has not yet expired, and that the sector referenced by the deal is no longer in the miners proving set.
 - **Penalization:** The miner is penalized an amount proportional to the incorrectly removed sector.
-This penalty is taken from their storage collateral .
+This penalty is taken from their storage collateral.
 - *Note*: This implies that miners cannot re-seal data into different sectors.
 We could come up with a protocol where the client gives the miner explicit consent to re-seal, but that is more complicated and can be done later.